BrendelGroup/AEGeAn/docs/api.rst

 .. c:function:: void agn_locus_stream_set_source(AgnLocusStream *stream, const char *source)

   Set the source value to be used for all iLoci created by this stream.
 Default value is 'AEGeAn::AgnLocusStream'.

+.. c:function:: void agn_locus_stream_track_ilens(AgnLocusStream *stream, FILE *ilenfile)

+  Record the length of each intergenic iLocus as loci are being parsed.

 .. c:function:: bool agn_locus_stream_unit_test(AgnUnitTest *test)